Adopt a stone

 · a pinnacle, or piece of window tracery for a gift of £250.

 We are sure that you will agree that this is a wonderful way to raise funds our restoration work.
 The 'Adopt a Stone' scheme allows you to purchase a gift which is a little bit different, either for yourself or for someone else.
 Previously we have had stones adopted in celebration of birthdays, christenings, graduations, as birthday and Christmas presents, in memory of a departed loved one, or simply to say thank you.
-If you would like to support the scheme and adopt a stone of your own, please contact the Development Office or download an adoption form.
+If you would like to support the scheme and adopt a stone of your own, please download an adoption form.

 Adopt a stone